MusicaNova Orchestra policy for Educational Outreach and Collaboration

 MusicaNova’s Educational Outreach and Collaboration Keys to Success

 Our primary school engagement activity.
 MNO artists (conductor, soloist, composition fellow, orchestra members) visit a school to present a program or master class for a class visit, assembly, or selected group of students.
 As we grow, MNO may add repeatable programs for various grade levels that could be offered to several classes at a school or to multiple schools in a district.

-- Emphasize the “youth free with a paid admission” policy and get more partner school and organization musicians, their families, and non-musician students at Orchestra and Young Artists Series concerts.
+MNO encourages partner school and organization musicians, their families, and non-musician students to attend Orchestra and Young Artists Series concerts.